How and when did the business start?

 You are supporting my belief in Neuroplasticity

 !
 Every new challenge that I have taken on since my injury contributes to my efforts to rebuild the neuropathways in my brain.
+Essentially, while building my small business I am also healing my brain!

 You validate the amount of time and energy